 1. A defined ideal client: specific industry, specific geography, specific revenue range, specific problem that your agency solves better than generalists

-2. A daily prospecting cadence: new verified business owner contacts entering the pipeline every day, with automated outreach running in the background
+2. A steady prospecting cadence: new business owner contacts (phone + email checked) entering the pipeline as agents discover them, with automated outreach running in the background

 3. A conversion process: every interested prospect moves through a defined discovery call → proposal → signed retainer process, with CRM tracking ensuring no prospect falls through